 Rainbow cichlids are peaceful community fish that get along well with other non-aggressive fish of similar size.
 These fish exist in nuclear families, with older siblings taking care of the younger ones.
 Rainbow cichlids are also easy to breed at home.

-Rainbow cichlids are active and swim in the middle of the tank.
-They hide to protect themselves from danger, which is why they require a variety of caves and rocks to hide in moments of perceived threat.
+These fish are active and swim in the middle of the tank.
+They hide and change to a paler color when the fish senses danger.
+This behavior is why rainbow cichlids require a variety of caves and rocks to hide in moments of perceived threat.

 These fish are active during the day.
 Rainbow cichlids require soft aquarium lighting similar to the light conditions in their natural habitat.
 One of the cichlids’ unique behaviors is “smelling” the water.
 Rainbow cichlids use their nostrils to suck the water in and expel it back to the tank.